Klonopin vs Xanax

 Expand list

-Klonopin and Xanax are both prescription drugs classed as Benzodiazepines.
-They interact with brain chemicals and boost the amount of GABA receptors in the brain, which makes them ideal for treating seizures, anxiety, depression, and panic disorder - all of which are caused by abnormal brain activity.
+Klonopin and Xanax are both prescription drugs classed as benzodiazepines.
+They bind to GABA receptors, enhancing the calming effect of GABA in the brain.
+This makes them ideal for treating anxiety, panic disorder, and, in the case of Klonopin, seizures – all of which are caused by abnormal brain activity.

-Both Klonopin and Xanax can be addictive as they cause a euphoric ‘high’ feeling when consumed.
-For this reason, both medications are prescribed for the short term and should only be used under a doctor’s supervision.
-Although these medications are often used interchangeably, their uses differ slightly.
-This article will explain the properties and uses of Xanax vs Klonopin, their side effects, and the potential for abuse.
+Both Klonopin and Xanax can be addictive, as they cause a euphoric high.
+For this reason, both medications are prescribed for short-term use and should only be taken under a doctor’s supervision.
+At Avenues Recovery, treatment is offered for Klonopin and Xanax addiction.

-Klonopin (the brand name for Clonazepam) is primarily used to manage seizures and certain types of anxieties.
-The medication has a long half-life, meaning that the substance remains in the body and is effective for a longer period.
+Klonopin (the brand name for clonazepam) is primarily used to manage seizures and certain types of anxiety.
+The medication has a long half-life, meaning that the substance remains in the body and is effective for a long period.

 There are, however, several adverse side effects associated with using Klonopin, including: